 By its very design, landscape fabric is intended to last for a long time.
 It is made from non-degradable, synthetic fibers.
 So it works best when paired with mulches that will hold up just as well.
 Rubber mulches*, river rock or other stones.
 These materials won't decompose and turn into soil.
 But they WILL start to sink down into the dirt of your bed.

 By adding a non-degrading layer to separate the soil from the stones or rubber mulches, you can set up a system that will last for quite some time.
 Of course, you need to keep the beds free from debris such as leaves.
-Failure to do so will result in the slow break down of organic matter that creates a soil in between the crevices of your mulches.
+Failure to do so will result in the slow break down of organic matter which creates a soil in between the crevices of your mulches.
 Weed seeds blow in.
 And you have a weed infested mess.

 DISADVANTAGES OF LANDSCAPE FABRIC:

-Synthetic weed barriers can accomplish a task, but they are no silver bullet.
+Synthetic weed barriers can accomplish a task, but they're no silver bullet.
 When paired with the wrong mulch material, their limitations might not become apparent until a year or two has passed.
 But before long, you may start to see that your beds are just as weedy as they were before, especially if they've been neglected.

 In many residences, wood based mulches are customarily applied on top of fabric.
 But the biodegradable nature of wood causes the mulch to slowly break down, forming a layer of soil.
 That upper layer can be a perfect rooting medium for fresh weed seeds that find their way into your beds.
 Before you know it, you've circumvented your weed barrier and weeds just grow right on top of it!